Fall of Phnom Penh: 13–16 April

 That afternoon Takhmau, the capital of the Kandal Province and 11 km south of Phnom Penh, fell to the Khmer Rouge.
 The loss of this key point in the FANK defense perimeter had a demoralizing effect.
 Several counterattacks were initiated but to no avail.
 Soon a fierce battle was in progress in the southern suburbs.
 The U.S. aerial resupply into Pochentong was completely halted.

 The 15th began with the Khmer Rouge pressing in from north and west.
-Pochentong and the dike running east/west to the north of Phnom Penh, both of which formed the last ring of defense around the capital, were overrun by Khmer Rouge assaults.
+Pochentong and the dike running east–west to the north of Phnom Penh, both of which formed the last ring of defense around the capital, were overrun by Khmer Rouge assaults.
 The intervention of the Parachute Brigade, brought back from the east of the Mekong, had no effect on the situation to the west of the capital.
 The brigade tried to move west, but was only able to get 6 km down Route 4.
 Meanwhile, refugees continued to pour into the city.

 On 16 April, the morning Cabinet meeting was devoted entirely to the mechanics of sending a peace offer to Peking as quickly as possible.
 Long Boret drafted the offer calling for an immediate ceasefire and a transfer of power to FUNK.
-The offer was sent to Peking via the Red Cross and the Agence France-Presse.
+The offer was sent to Peking via the International Committee of the Red Cross (ICRC) and the Agence France-Presse.
 The military situation was becoming worse, the Shell oil depot (11.607°N 104.917°E) north of the city was set ablaze by gunfire, while fire swept shacks to the south of the city.

 All afternoon the Cabinet waited for the answer from Peking.
 By 23:00 an answer had still not arrived and the Cabinet realized that the Khmer Rouge did not want to accept the offer.
-Meanwhile the Khmer Rouge had occupied the east bank of the Mekong following the withdrawal of the Parachute Brigade, while General Dien Del’s 2nd Division held the Monivong Bridge.
+Meanwhile the Khmer Rouge had occupied the east bank of the Mekong following the withdrawal of the Parachute Brigade, while General Dien Del's 2nd Division held the Monivong Bridge.

 KAF T-28Ds flew their last combat sortie by bombing the KAF control centre and hangars at Pochentong upon its capture by the Khmer Rouge.
 After virtually expending their ordnance reserves, 97 KAF aircraft escaped from airbases and auxiliary airfields throughout Cambodia, with a small number of civilian dependents on board to safe havens in neighbouring Thailand.